ajay-gandhi/brew-tree/README.md

 ## Usage

 ```
 $ brew list          # see a list of your installed packages
-$ brew tree aspcud
+$ brew tree aspcud   # view tree for aspcud package
 ```